stonefl/stonefl.github.io/_posts/2024-08-23-understanding-hypothesis-testing-for-evaluating-claims-with-confidence.md

 The prosecutor’s role is to present evidence that persuades the jury to reject the null hypothesis.
 If the persecutor fails to provide sufficient evidence, the jury will not reject the null hypothesis.
 However, **finding a person innocent (or accepting the $H_0$) is not an option: a verdict of not guilty means the evidence is insufficient to establish guilt, but it does not prove innocence.**

 Different cases need different standards of reasonable doubt.
-For example, a civil case involving a $5000 fine might require a more strict standard, thus lower level of significance, than a criminal case involving a death penalty, where the consequences of wrongly rejecting the null hypothesis are severe.
+For example, a civil case involving a $5000 fine might require a less strict standard, thus higher level of significance, than a criminal case involving a death penalty, where the consequences of wrongly rejecting the null hypothesis are severe.

 The following table summarizes the major factors of hypothesis testing and their corresponding courtroom trial concepts.